FlameSky-S/M-SENA-frontend/README.md

 2. Select one or more models, the language you will speak in the video, and type in the sentences.

-3. Click "Record" button and read your lines. ~~Don't forget to look at the camera and smile~~.
+3. Click "Record" button and read your lines.
+After finishing recording, you can playback your video clip and re-record if not satisfied.
 Click "Go" to start analyzing.
 The results will be ready momentarily.

 ## Task List